chiralbd/Diabetes_Self_Management/README.md

-# Diabetes_Self_Management
+# S1-Diabetes
-Self Management and Knowledge of Diabetic Patients in Bangladesh
+Self Management And Knowledge of Diabetic Patients in Bangladesh